GeoKnow/LinkedGeoData/README.md

 This section describes how to create and query a LinkedGeoData database.
 After you installed the LinkedGeoData scripts, you need to obtain an OpenStreetMap dataset which you want to load.
 Note: Make sure to read the section on database tuning when dealing with larger datasets!

 As for obtaining datasets, a very good source for OSM datasets in bite-size chunks is [GeoFabrik](http://download.geofabrik.de).
 For full dumps, refer to the [planet downloads](http://planet.openstreetmap.org/).
-Note that currently only .pbf files are supported.

 In [/bin](https://github.com/GeoKnow/LinkedGeoData/tree/master/linkedgeodata-cli/bin) you find several scripts.
 Essentially they are designed to work both from a cloned LinkedGeoData Git repo and wrapped up as a debian package.
 All of them are configured via `lgd.conf.dist`.
 You can override the default settings without changing this file by creating a `lgd.conf` file.
 If you installed the debian package, this file is located under `/etc/linkedgeodata/lgd.conf.dist`.
 If you are using the following scripts from the git repo, invoke them with `./scriptname.sh` (i.e. don't forget the `./` and `.sh`).

-* `lgd-createdb`: Creates and loads a LGD database
+* `lgd-createdb`: Creates and loads an LGD database
   * -h  postgres host name
   * -d  postgres database name
   * -U  postgres user name